oauthstuff/draft-oauth-par/main.md

 As a further benefit, the pushed authorization request allows the authorization server to authenticate the clients before any user interaction happens, i.e., the authorization server may refuse unauthorized requests much earlier in the process and has much higher confidence in the client's identity in the authorization process than before.
 This generally improves security since it prevents attempts to spoof confidential clients early in the process.

-This is directly utilized by this draft to allow confidential clients to set the redirect URI for every authorization request, which gives them more flexibility in building redirect URI.
-And if the client IDs and credentials are managed by some external authority (e.g. a certification authority), explicit client registration with the particular authorization server could practically be skipped.

 Note: HTTP POST requests to the authorization endpoint as described in Section 3.1 of [@!RFC6749] and Section 3.1.2.1 of [@OIDC] could also be used to cope with the request size limitations described above.
 Although this is a viable option for traditional web applications, it's difficult to use with mobile apps.
 Those apps typically invoke a custom tab with an URL that is translated into a GET request.
 Using POST would require the app to first open a web page under its control in the custom tab that in turn would initiate the form POST towards the authorization server.
 PAR is simpler to use and has additional security benefits as described above.

 ## Conventions and Terminology